briantgale/tutorials/modules_and_classes/modules_and_classes.md

 Example Repo: [Joke Generator](https://github.com/briantgale/joke_generator)

-The overall goal of this training is to demonstrate skills for building organized, object-oriented applications using plain Ruby.

 ## 1. Introduction

+### Goal

+The overall goal of this training is to demonstrate skills for understanding and building organized, object-oriented applications using plain Ruby.

+### The Basics

 Properly organizing code into modules and classes helps build maintainable code.
 There's a few high level concepts to understand: